Essential Website Security: Guide on How to Secure Your Website

 Think about scrolling on the newsfeed of a social networking site.
 New stories or tweets load while you are still reading the ones already on your screen, and you can refresh the newsfeed when you want to load the new content.

-The logic behind hiding the WordPress version of your website is related to security updates.
-If your website doesn’t have the latest version of WordPress, a hacker may be able to exploit a vulnerability that exists in an older version.
+The logic behind hiding the CMS version of your website is related to security updates.
+If your website doesn’t have the latest version, a hacker may be able to exploit a vulnerability that exists in an older version.

-However, hiding your WordPress version has no benefit whatsoever.
-There are several ways to determine a website’s WordPress version: inspecting the site’s frontend code, checking the RSS feed, etc. All of which are legitimate, incidentally.
+However, hiding your version has no benefit whatsoever.
+There are several ways to determine a website’s CMS version: inspecting the site’s frontend code, checking the RSS feed, etc. All of which are legitimate, incidentally.

 - Review every admin user: Scrutinise every admin account carefully.
 We’ve said this already in this article, but hackers create admin accounts to regain access to a website that they have hacked, in case the malware has been discovered.